 In November of 1996, Jaime Alberto Bello, a Colombian architect, started a sculpture business that involved glass fiber, wood and metal.
 Mr. Bello applied all his sculptural knowledge and started experimenting with the making of traditional instruments from the eastern plains of Colombia such as harps, cuatros, maracas, etc. Mr. Bello’s ambition to create unique looks and designs, helped the development of the Harpy® that we all enjoy today (See Jaime Bello’s bio).

 Harpy® offers free online videos designed for self-teaching.
-Students can study the basics of harp playing by learning simple songs.
+Students can play the harp by learning simple songs.

 Kiki Bello spent several years researching and acquiring knowledge about harp making.
 In May of 2015, after getting a bachelor’s degree in Music Business, Kiki started the creation of Harpy.
 A unique harp that has the “rock star” look.
 Kiki came to the realization that the best option was an Electro Acoustic Harp, which can be played with or without a sound system.
 Since 2013, Kiki Bello had been mastering the performing of the electric harp as well as the acoustic harp and that’s how she came about the idea of Harpy.

 Throughout the years of developing Harpy’s creation, Kiki Bello contacted the most prestigious harp manufacturers in the world to consider the possibility of collaborating in the making of Harpy.
 Without any luck, Kiki decides to create her own manufacturing company to make the Harp of her dreams: Harpy!
 A harp that anyone can afford and enjoy.
 A harp that will touch the hearts of millions of people.